OrdinaryMagician/stinger_m/ProtoNotes.md

    with an electricity texture.
  - The weapon will use two ammo types.
 One for individual gems, and another for the total charge of each gem (which will be used for the altfire).
+ - This weapon is kind of OP, so it needs to be in the BFG replacement pool.
+ - Supposedly meant to use the same ammo as the stinger, but...
+I'm giving it a separate one.

 ### Stunner

  - This one can be used as-is.
  - Made a separate pickup model with holes filled.
+ - Has a similar regenerating ammo as the dispersion pistol.

 ### "Teleport gun"

  - Them teleport capsules.
  - Although I can leave this as-is I think I should change the hand.
- - Might also use the UT 220 model just for kicks, since it has an automag hand already.
-Would do it as an alternate skin, like the Flamethrower.

-### Old Automag
+### Old Automag / Proto Automag

- - Gotta decide on which version of the skin to use.
-I personally prefer the black one, as it'll difference it from the standard automag.
+ - Gun is re-animated in order to use the same hand as the final automag.
- - May want to change the hand (which will involve re-animating the gun, welp).
-   At least doing that I have an excuse to fix some holes in the mesh.
+ - Uses the old black skin, but the off-hand gun when dual wielding will use the newer skin.

 ### Sentry